Side effects of radiotherapy

 Some people also find that they have indigestion or heartburn after radiotherapy.
 Talk to your medical team about this if it’s a problem – they might be able to give you medicine to help.

 You might not feel like eating and may lose weight.
 Keeping your weight stable may improve how you feel and help you cope better with pancreatic cancer and its treatment.
 Speak to your dietitian, nurse or doctor if you are struggling to maintain your weight.
-They can give you advice, and prescribe pancreatic enzyme supplements if you haven’t already been given them.
+They can give you advice, and prescribe pancreatic enzyme replacement therapy if you haven’t already been given them.
 If you haven’t seen a dietitian, ask to be referred to one.
-Read more about dealing with diet and weight loss.

 Some people’s skin can react to radiotherapy although this is rare.
 The skin may become drier and more rarely, sore, itchy or darker, often on your back.
 Any skin reaction will usually settle down two to four weeks after treatment finishes.